I prefer Financial Independence Work On Own Terms (FIWOOT) versus FIRE

 Let’s back up and talk about that.

 This “rule” was stress tested using a range of withdrawal rates on differing portfolios of stocks and bonds using inflation data and investment returns from the mid-1990s going back to 1926.
-The rule used a portfolio assumption of 60% stocks and 40% bonds but this included historical bond returns close to 5%.
+The rule used a balanced portfolio assumption and this included historical bond returns close to 5%.
 Challenge #1 – good luck finding bond returns near that today.